MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

 ---
 title: 'Azure Data Explorer web UI results grid'
-description: In this guide, you'll learn how to work with the results grid in the Azure Data Explorer web UI. ms.topic: how-to ms.date: 04/23/2023
+description: Learn how to work with the results grid in the Azure Data Explorer web UI. ms.topic: how-to ms.date: 04/23/2023
 ---